ollij93/vscode-projects/README.md

 * GitHub key requires setup with no instructions
 * No choice of templates for creating new projects
 * Repository setup (e.g. requirements.txt install) not enabled
-* Single command to open URL of the repo not yet available

 Problems:
 *None*